 You’ll want to choose a SUP leash that’s around the same length as the board or a foot longer.
 Don’t use a surfboard leash as it will drag in the water, causing you to “tombstone” the board as the waves toss you around underwater.

-• Durable and Tangle Free: This surfboard leash uses a 7mm TPU cord for optimum strength and durability.
-The featured double anti-corrosive steel swivels can keep the leash spinning smoothly to avoid getting tangled.
+- Durable and No-Tangle: This surfboard leash uses a 5mm TPU cord for optimum strength and durability.
+The featured anti-corrosive steel swivels can keep the leash spinning smoothly to avoid getting tangled.
 It's an all-round leash, designed for small to medium waves.

-• Why Shop ABAHUB: This surfboard leash is built with premium materials at an affordable price.
-We’ve been making surfing accessories for over 10 years, and we stand by the quality of our products, so we are glad to offer a 1-year manufacturer’s warranty at no additional cost.
+- Why Shop ABAHUB: This surfboard leash is built with premium materials at an affordable price.
+We’ve been making surfing accessories for over 10 years, and we stand by the quality of our products.

 SUP PFD